CianMRoche/AstroWiki/Exoplanets/Exoplanets - Questions.md

 - High level of diversity in exoplanet composition and properties
 - Have seen hot Jupiters with opaque clouds and inflated planets with larger radii than expected (how would we know this?
 Not with the method described above anyway)

+Note: Trappist-1 (solar system-like system with $\gtrsim 7$ planets) recently had a detection of water in atmosphere, but turned out to be due to a cold spot on the star.
+Stellar activity is complicated problematic, especially for radial velocity measurements.

 ## 15
 **Why are M Dwarfs thought to be promising candidates for identifying Earth-sized, temperate (but